 Seems easy, right?
 Just cut out the cookies, cake, candy, and soda.
 Wrong.
 Although those are OBVIOUS sources of sugar, ADDED sugar is lurking in many foods we don’t usually associate with sugar.

-These foods are packed with sugar
+These foods are packed with added sugar

 Sugar can be found in places you wouldn’t expect, like:

-It doesn’t say sugar on the label
+It may not say sugar on the label

 And worst yet, you don’t always see “sugar” on the nutrition facts or ingredients list, it goes by many names: dextrose, (evaporated) cane juice, corn syrup (solids), high fructose corn syrup, brown rice syrup, acesulfame K, aspartame, sucralose, and sucrose to name a few.